netdata/netdata/logsmanagement/README.md

 _TODO: Which sources support log path parameter?_
 _TODO: Which sources support 'auto' parameter?_

-Configuration options common to all log source types:
+There are some fundamental configuration options that are common to all collectors:

 - `enabled`: Whether this log source will be monitored or not.
+Default: `no`.
-- `update every`: How often the charts will be updated (`netdata.conf` `update every` has priority over this)
+- `update every`: How often the charts will be updated.
+Default: equivalent value in `[logs management]` section of `netdata.conf`.
 - `log type`: Type of this log.
-If unset, `flb_generic` will be used as the default.
+Default: `flb_generic`.
 - `circular buffer max size`: Maximum RAM used to buffer collected logs until they are inserted in the database.
+Default: equivalent value in `[logs management]` section of `netdata.conf`.
 - `circular buffer drop logs if full`:
 - `compression acceleration`: Fine-tunes tradeoff between log compression speed and compression ratio, see [here](https://github.com/lz4/lz4/blob/90d68e37093d815e7ea06b0ee3c168cccffc84b8/lib/lz4.h#L195) for more.
 - `buffer flush to DB`: Interval at which logs will be transferred from in-memory buffers to the database.
 - `disk space limit`: Maximum disk space that all compressed logs in database can occupy (per log source).

+These options can be set globally in the `[logs management]` section of `netdata.conf` or customized per collector using `edit-config logsmanagement.conf`.

 <a name="collector-configuration"/>